amis-erc20/amisdex/help/listing-a-token.md

 ---
 layout: page
-title: Listing new Tokens on UbiTok.io
+title: Listing new Tokens on KIWI Exchange
 ---

 ~~We're happy to list most tokens on KIWI Exchange~~